 The 7-series then led the brothers to question their classic vintage Champagne.
 Like most houses, the classic vintage was made only in the best years and was intended to be the best blended wine of the house in those years.
 But Jean-Hervé and Laurent had decided that the 7-series would be Jacquesson’s best blended wine.
 Thus the decision was taken that the 2002 Millésime would be the final vintage bottling of the house.
 Going forward, the vintage wines would be limited to the four single-vineyard wines, made only in good years and in very limited numbers, while the house’s one blend would be the 7-series.
 The requirements for the vintage-dated single vineyards are simple: the wine must have a distinct personality, one that reflects its terroir, and it is not needed in the 7-series blend.

 Today, the 7-series represents roughly 95% of Jacquesson’s production.
 The vineyard sources have essentially remained the same since the advent of this series: parcels in the Marne Valley and along the Côte des Blancs growing in the grands and premiers crus communes of Aÿ, Dizy, Hautvillers, Avize, and Oiry.
-The basis has long been Chardonnay with roughly 20-25% each of Pinot Meunier and Pinot Noir.
+For a long time the basis had been Chardonnay with roughly 20-25% each of Pinot Meunier and Pinot Noir.
+Gradually the percentage of Pinot Meunier is decreasing while Pinot Noir is increasing due to replantings in Dizy, so that today Meunier represents maybe 20% while Pinot Noir a strong 30%.
+More importantly, Jacquesson averages 7,000 bottles per hectare, whereas the norm in Champagne is 10,000.
 As John Gillman has observed, it would be more accurate to view the 7-series as a vineyard style rather than as a NV house style.

 Thanks to Jeff Bramwell for the bottle shot of Vauzelle Terme.